 Featuring a range of almost 200 miles on a charge, the Citroen, Peugeot, and Vauxhall electric vans are available with a choice of two battery sizes and a variety of body sizes.

 Payload is rated at around one tonne, and charging has been comprehensively thought through by the engineers.
-The on-board charger can charge at up to 11 kW AC, whilst ultra-rapid 100 kW DC charging is available to allow for quick turnarounds – essential for those racking up daily mileage.
+The on-board charger can charge at up to 11 kW AC, whilst ultra-rapid 100 kW DC charging is available to allow for quick turnarounds – essential for those racking up a high daily mileage.

-Citroen Berlingo Electric / Peugeot Partner Electric
+Citroen e-Berlingo / Peugeot e-Partner

 Mercedes Benz eSprinter